TanzeemAgra/maven-hello-world/readme.md

-# A simple, minimal Maven example: hello world
+# A simple, minimal Maven example: hello world, Welcome to INurture

 To create the files in this git repo we've already run `mvn archetype:generate` from http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

     mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
+# This is the procedure to execute your code
 Now, to print "Hello World!", type either...

     cd my-app